SoftwareAG/c8y-releasenotes/content/release-10-16-0/announcements-10-16-0.md

 ##### Updating the Web SDK to Angular 14

 As announced with [release 10.15](/release-10-15-0/announcements-10-15-0) the Web SDK has been updated to Angular 14.
 See the [Angular upgrade guide](https://v14.angular.io/guide/update-to-latest-version) for more information on what needs to be changed in your custom application.
 You can use our [default upgrade instructions](https://cumulocity.com/guides/web/upgrade/#update-to-an-newer-version) to update the files provided by the Cumulocity CLI tool.

+##### Removal of Cumulocity IoT Device SDKs in favor of thin-edge.io

+As announced with [release 10.15](/release-10-15-0/announcements-10-15-0), as of release 10.16, we have removed the Cumulocity IoT Device SDKs.
+This includes the removal of the [C++ Device SDK instructions](https://cumulocity.com/guides/10.15.0/device-sdk/cpp/), and the [Linux Agent guides](https://cumulocity.com/guides/10.15.0/device-sdk/linux-agent-user-guide/) from our public documentation.
+While they are not supported or further maintained, the code can be found in our [open-source repositories](https://github.com/SoftwareAG) in case you still have them in use.

+As a recommended mechanism to integrate Linux-based devices into Cumulocity IoT we advise you to use [thin-edge.io](https://thin-edge.io/), which is actively developed by Software AG and open-source community partners.
+For customers with enterprise-grade support & maintenance needs, a commercial variant (Cumulocity IoT Thin Edge) can be purchased.

 ### Streaming Analytics